Hi, what do you want to do?

 Blood Vessels Lab

-For this blood vessel worksheet, learners compare microscope slides of arteries, veins, and capillaries.
+In this blood vessel worksheet, students compare microscope slides of arteries, veins, and capillaries.
 This worksheet has 43 fill in the blank questions.

 Curated OER